 Rush Card | Pros and cons of prepaid cards

 Rush Card is one of the many pre-paid credit card options available.
-The Rushcard service, like most prepaid cards, has features that can make it very useful, especially for people who cannot get or do not want a regular credit card.
+The Rushcard service, like most prepaid cards, has features that can make it very useful, especially for people who cannot get regular loans or do not want a regular credit card.
 However, before you make a decision about getting a Rush Card, it is important to understand both the benefits and high costs of the system.

 How Rush Card works